core-wg/resource-directory/draft-ietf-core-resource-directory.md

   con :=
   : Context (optional).
-This parameter sets the scheme, address and port at which this server is available in the form scheme://host:port/path.
-In the absence of this parameter the scheme of the protocol, source address and source port of the register request are assumed.
-This parameter is mandatory when the directory is filled by a third party such as an commissioning tool.
-When con is used, scheme and host are mandatory and port and path parameters are optional.
+This parameter updates the context established in the
+    original registration to a new value.

+    If the parameter is set in an update, it is stored by the RD as the new Base URI under which to interpret the links of the registration, following the same restrictions as in the registration.

+    If the parameter is not set and was set explicitly before, the previous context value is kept unmodified.

+    If the parameter is not set and was not set explicitly before either, the source address and source port of the update request are stored as the context.

 Content-Format:
 : application/link-format (mandatory)